FOREX-Dollar eases from near two-decade peak as Jackson Hole looms

 The single currency has been hurt by growth concerns as the region faces an energy crisis, with investors on edge before Russia halts gas supplies through the main Nord Stream 1 pipeline for three days from Wednesday for unscheduled maintenance.

+"In terms of the sharp AUD bounce today, an obvious catalyst appears to be the bounce in CNH on the stronger than expected fixing," said Sean Callow, a strategist at Westpac in Sydney.

+"The positive equity mood in much of the region does help the Aussie in the background."

-New Zealand's kiwi NZD=D3 lagged its Antipodean peer with a 0.06% rise to $0.6194, hampered by data showing a decline in retail sales.
+New Zealand's kiwi NZD=D3 lagged its Antipodean peer with a 0.35% rise to $0.6212, hampered by data showing a decline in local retail sales early in the session.
 It was at a one-month low of $0.6157 on Monday.

 World FX rateshttps://tmsnrt.rs/2RBWI5E